WesleyyC/Scheme-Evaluator/README.md

 # Scheme-Evaluator-Compiler
-This is a modified version of compiler and evaluator for Scheme based on the SICP book.
+This is a modified version of evaluator for Scheme based on the book STRUCTURE AND INTERPRETATION OF COMPUTER PROGRAMS (SICP)

 ##### Scheme
 Scheme is a minimalist, multi-paradigm dialect of Lisp.
 It's **simple and elegant**.